ghostlevel/Noodle/README.md

 Personal fork of https://github.com/hundredrabbits/Noodle

-Modified for personal use on a Windows TabletPC with Wacom EMR
+Modified for personal use on a Windows TabletPC with Wacom EMR / Samsung S-Pen (only 1 side button)

 # Noodle